-My book on flashers, Exposing Phallacy: Flashing in Contemporary Culture, is published by Zero Books.
-Here’s an excerpt from the introduction, The Irresistible Urge.
+My book on flashers, Exposing Phallacy, is soon to be published by Zero Books.
+Check back for publication date and details.
+In the meantime, here’s an excerpt from the introduction, The Irresistible Urge.

 I feel somewhat indebted to flashers.
 Without them, my grandparents might never have met, and I would not have been born.
 My grandfather was a policeman, involved in the investigation into a man who repeatedly contravened the blackout regulations of World War II by opening his coat and shining a torch on his exposed penis.
 My grandmother was conscripted as bait in an attempt to lure the man into exposing himself to her, while my grandfather and several other policemen hid in the bushes, ready to spring out and apprehend him.
 Not the most romantic of beginnings.
 And, though I’m sure it was through no lack of allurement on my grandmother’s part, they didn’t catch the man.

 I’m taking a slightly different approach to apprehending flashers.
 Rather than put them in manacles, I’ve got them to talk about what they do and why.
 I’ve spent time in online forums and chatrooms, reading their tales and seeing their revealing, to say the least, pictures.
 I’ve learnt a thing or two about how best to flash if you don’t want to get caught (skirts that accidentally blow up for women and lycra shorts for men – you get the exposure but have the defence of being fully clothed should anyone object).
 I’ve spoken to women who’ve been flashed to find out how they reacted and why.
 I’ve been introduced to sexual practices I never knew existed and seen attitudes expressed of which I was only too well aware.
 There are no easy conclusions to be drawn about flashers and their urge to expose, as there are no easy conclusions to be drawn about any aspect of human behaviour, but I’ve tried to draw out some sense of what they do, what it means and why.